kadamwhite/talks/2015/sideprojects-empirejs/sideprojects-empirejs.md

 # Bring Your Projects to Work Day

 ???
-For reasons we'll get to later, I think making time for side projects is a critical part of our professional growth&mdash;and part of that growth can happen *within* our jobs, not alongside it
+I think making time for side projects is a critical part of our professional growth&mdash;and part of that growth can happen *within* our jobs, not alongside it

 ---